Road Maintenance

 Paving is a labor intensive, unpredictable project.
 Completion is vastly dependent upon weather and timing.
 Prior to paving, crews prep the roadway by raising sewer manholes and milling – removing the top layer – along driveways so that the added material keeps all features on the same level surface.

-When we receive dates from the contractors, we will notify those who may be directly affected.
+When we receive dates from the contractors, we will notify those directly affected.
 This includes residents, postal service, and waste haulers.

 Keep in mind: